-On the day of your operation you will arrive at the admission lounge.
-You may wish to bring something to read or occupy yourself with while waiting.
+On the day of your operation, you will arrive on the ward.
 You will have to stop eating six hours before your operation to prepare for the anaesthetic and procedure.
-You must stop drinking water or clear fluids (diluted squash, cordial, black tea or coffee) two hours before the operation.
+You may be able to sip clear fluids before the operation, but this will be guided by the ward staff at the time.